krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

   - It applies if the instance becomes impaired due to underlying hardware or platform issues.
   - A recovered instance is identical to the original instance.

+You can modify the following attributes of an instance only when it is stopped:
+- Instance type.
+- User data.
+- Kernel.
+- RAM disk

+### Nitro <a id="Nitro"></a>

 The __Nitro__ system:
 - is the underlying platform for the __newer generation EC2 instances__.
 - __Breaks logical functions into specialized hardware__ with a hypervisor.